OuiDire.app — Quick Guide

 - Call Gemini runs Gemini on the current macro set to surface more suggestions in that mode

-- Double Run runs Gemini on both macro sets, then gathers the results in Gemini Digest card by card
+- Full Analysis: Both Macro Sets runs Gemini on both macro sets, then gathers the results in Gemini Digest card by card

-- Use Double Run when you want to compare two readings or surface even more suggestions
+- Use Full Analysis: Both Macro Sets when you want to compare two readings or surface even more suggestions

 - Both actions require cards to already exist and AI to be on